andypotatohy/roast/README.md

   - `'lcmv-l1per'`: LCMV with L1-norm constraint on injected current intensities below 4 mA, with additional L1-norm constraint on each individual electrode to be below 1 mA.
 - Max-intensity algorithms
   - `'max-l1'`: maximum intensity with L1-norm constraint on injected current intensities to be smaller than 4 mA.
   - `'max-l1per'`: maximum intensity with L1-norm constraint on injected current intensities below 4 mA., with additional L1-norm constraint on each individual electrode.
 This can be used together with the option `'elecNum'` (see below), to specify the number of electrodes used.
 This is because `'max-l1'` always gives a solution consists of 2 electrodes, with each one having 2 mA flowing through.
 If you also constrain the current through each electrode to be 1 mA maximum, then the program will split the 1 electrode with 2 mA current into 2 electrodes with each one having 1 mA flowing through, leading to a 4-electrode solution.
-You can specify how many electrodes you want by using `'elecNum'` when you choose `'max-l1per'`, see [Example 32](#example-32).
+You can specify how many electrodes you want by using `'elecNum'` when you choose `'max-l1per'`, see [Example 34](#example-34).

 `'orient'` -- the desired orientation of the electric field (i.e., the direction of the current flow) at the target locations.
 `'radial-in'` (default) | `'radial-out'` | `'right'` | `'left'` | `'anterior'` | `'posterior'` | `'right-anterior'` | `'right-posterior'` | `'left-anterior'` | `'left-posterior'` | `'optimal'` | orientation vector of your choice
 The `'radial-in'` means the desired direction of the optimized electric field will point radial inwards to the brain center (whose MNI coordinates is [0 0 0]).
 Other orientation keywords are self-explanatory.
 The `'optimal'` direction is the direction determined by the program that maximizes the electric field magnitude, see [Example 28](#example-28) and [this paper](https://www.sciencedirect.com/science/article/abs/pii/S1053811913001833) for details.
-You can also provide the orientation by customized vector, e.g. [1 1 1], see [Example 29](#example-29).
-If you provide more than 1 target location, you can specify different orientations at each target, by providing a cell string of different keywords or putting customized orientation vectors into an *N-by-3* matrix, where *N* is the number of target locations, see [Example 30](#example-30).
-You can also mix pre-defined orientation keywords with customized orientation vectors, see [Example 31](#example-31).
+You can also provide the orientation by a customized vector, e.g. [1 1 1], see [Example 29](#example-29).
+If you provide more than 1 target location, you can specify different orientations at each target, by providing a cell string of different keywords ([Example 30](#example-30)) or putting customized orientation vectors into an *N-by-3* matrix, where *N* is the number of target locations ([Example 31](#example-31)).
+You can also mix pre-defined orientation keywords with customized orientation vectors, see [Example 32](#example-32).
 But you cannot mix the `'optimal'` orientation with other orientations.

 `'desiredIntensity'` -- the desired electric field intensity at target location (in V/m), only applies to the max-focality algorithms (the keywords with `'wls'` or `'lcmv'`), defaults to 1 V/m.
 If you provide more than 1 target location, you cannot specify different desired intensities at each target.

 `'elecNum'` -- the desired number of electrodes in the optimal montage when using the algorithm `'max-l1per'`.
 This option only applies when `'optType'` is set to `'max-l1per'`.
-Please provide an even number of at least 4 to this option.
+Please provide an *even* number of at least 4 to this option.
 The default is 4.
-See [Example 32](#example-32).
+See [Example 34](#example-34).

 `'targetRadius'` -- advanced option of roast_target(), for controlling the size of each target area.
 Assuming the target area is a sphere, this gives the radius (in mm) of that sphere.
 Defaults to 2 mm.
 If you get the error saying "No nodes found near target", then you should increase the value of this option.

 `'k'` -- advanced option of roast_target(), for adjusting the weights in the weighted least squares algorithm, so this option only applies to `'unconstrained-wls'`, `'wls-l1'` and `'wls-l1per'`.
 The default value is 0.2.
 If you want more focality but do not care about the intensity of the electric field at the target locations, set `'k'` to be low; on the other hand, a high `'k'` value will try to attain the desired intensity at the target locations but will not give you that focal electric field.
 Please refer to [this paper](https://iopscience.iop.org/article/10.1088/1741-2560/8/4/046011/meta) for details.
 Also you may want to decrease `'k'` if you want to do multi-focal targeting.
-See [Example 30](#example-30).
+See [Example 30](#example-30) to [Example 33](#example-33).

 `'targetingTag'` -- a unique tag that identifies each run of targeting.
 `dateTime string (default) | user-provided string`